 HOW THIS COURSE WORKS

 If you've taken online courses before, much of what follows will be familiar to you, however, parts of it are unique to this class.
-If you are completely new to online instruction, the WebCT homepage at the CSN website has links and contact numbers for additional information and assistance, and I'm only an email away.
-This term we will be using WebCT 6, a new version of the distance education interface, and I'll be learning to use it along with you.
+If you are completely new to online instruction, the Online Campus homepage which can be acccessed at the CSN website has links and contact numbers for additional information and assistance.
+This term we will be using a relatively new online instructional mangagement system called "Angel".
+As with any new system, unforeseen issues may arise for instructors as well as students.
 Any glitches or problems should be brought to the attention of the CSN Distance Education office.
-The log-in page for CSN WebCT 6 has a built in "browser check" function that you should run prior to attempting to use the course website.
-You may need to update your browser and/or it's Java capabilities.
-24 hour a day help and troubleshooting for all WebCT issues is available at 1- 800-630-7563.
+The log-in page for the CSN Online Campus is found at this link: http://www.csn.edu/pages/2212.asp.
+24 hour a day help and troubleshooting for all Distance Education issues is available at 1- 800-630-7563.

 In this course, the subject matter of gemology has been divided into ten topic areas or "lessons".
 Each lesson which can be accessed from the course home page consists of 1) a "web lecture" in html format 2) a reading assignment in one or both of the Hall or Lyman text books, 3) one or more assigned "web essay" readings, also in html format and, 4) a lesson-specific discussion topic posted on the "discussion" forum.

-Although all the course materials are posted on the website, and you can work ahead as time permits, this is not a course where you "go at your own pace".
-The graded activities are structured into the framework of a traditional semester and, have time limitations** that you MUST be aware of, and work your schedule around.
-In general, each quiz will be available for a 5 day period.
-Lessons are scheduled to be concluded in 6 to 14 days, depending on their length and complexity.
+Although all the course materials are posted on the website, and you can read ahead as time permits, this is not a course where you "go at your own pace".
+The graded activities are structured into the framework of a traditional semester and, have time limitations** that you MUST be aware of, and adjust your personal schedule around.
+Each quiz will be available for only a specific 5 day period, there are no extensions or exceptions.
+Your studies of the lessons are scheduled to be concluded in 6 to 13 days, depending on their length and complexity.
 The dates of quiz availability are listed on the "Course Calendar" on the class website homepage.
 The homework due date and discussion topic posting date for each lesson is also listed there.